 Welcome to the Darby Field Inn!

 Stay with us and become part of the living history that is this house and its grounds.
 Our story begins in 1826 when Samuel and Polly Chase Littlefield moved here to begin their lives together.
-The photo above is believed to have been taken in the late 1890s.

 Guests have been the tradition of what is now known as the Darby Field Inn for over 150 years.
 Samuel and Polly's son Samuel Jr. and his wife Laura Shackford continued working the 430-acre family farm supplementing their income by renting rooms to guests during the summer.
 People who visited then enjoyed the same things they do today - fresh air, mountain views, clean water, and delicious home cooked meals.
 Memories of Laura's homemade cheese and Sam sitting by the living room hearth are still cherished today in the archives of the Darby Field Inn.
 Hard work and good humor carried the Littlefield's through the four seasons.